DavidStevensonVtex/Linux/sed-and-awk/ch03/understanding-regular-expression-syntax.md

 `[0-1][0-9][-/][0-3][0-9][-/][0-9][0-9]`

 Either "-" or "/" could be the delimiter.
 Putting the hyphen in the first position ensures that it will be interpreted in a character class literally, as a hyphen, and not as indicating a range.

+#### Excluding a class of characters

+Normally, a character class includes all the characters that you want to match in that position.
+The circumflex (^) as the first character in the class excludes all of the characters in the class from being matched.
+Instead any character except newline that is not listed in the square brackets will be matched.
+The following will match any non-numeric character:

+`[^0-9]`

+It matches all uppercase and lowercase letters of the alphabet and all special characters such as punctuation marks.

+Excluding specific characters is sometimes more convenient that explicitly listing all the characters you want to match.
+For instance, if you wanted to match any consonant, you could simply exclude vowels:

+`[^aeiou]`

+The expression would match any consonant, any vowel in uppercase, and any punctuation mark or special character.